This is a collaborative post, so I may have received payment for including one or more of the links it contains about various mum stuff.

 The never ending cleanup for mum

 If you’re a messy person, you already know about the clutter that threatens to drown you every time you walk through a room.
-Now, consider how that will be when you’ve got one, two, three, or more kids showing no regard towards your ‘carefully’ organised routine.
+Now, consider how that will be when you’ve got one, two, three, or more kids playing everywhere and showing no regard towards your ‘carefully’ organised routine.
 This is not good.

 You’ll stand on Lego, you’ll trip over Brio train tracks, and you’ll put something down for a second only to never find it again until the day they graduate.
 Hey, at least you can give them something from their childhood as a send-off.
 Whether they remember it or not is a wholly different thing.
 My house seems to have toys everywhere, no matter how much we tidy up.
 It’s like all they do all day is carry a toy from one room to another and just drop it.